snayfach/MIDAS/README.md

-The MIDAS-IGGdb tool under construction in this repo is based on the original [MIDAS tool](https://github.com/snayfach/MIDAS) with modifications that integrate all 23,790 species from [IGGdb](https://github.com/snayfach/IGGdb).
+The MIDAS-IGGdb tool under construction in this repo is based on the original [MIDAS tool](https://github.com/snayfach/MIDAS) with modifications that integrate all 23,790 species from [IGGdb](https://github.com/snayfach/IGGdb), which are derived by clustering a total of 206,581 genomes from PATRIC, IMG, and the Human Gut MAG dataset to 95% identity.

-The 23,790 IGG species are derived by clustering a total of 206,581 genomes from PATRIC, IMG, and the Human Gut MAG dataset to 95% identity.
-In contrast, the original MIDAS db version 1.2 represents only 30,000 genomes clustered to 5,926 species at 99% identity.
+In contrast, the original
+MIDAS db version 1.2 represents only 30,000 genomes clustered to 5,926 species at 99% identity.